Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 During our characterization of the enterocolitis in Ednrb-/- mice, we observed that Ednrb-/- mice with colonic aganglionosis have small spleens and splenic lymphopenia that most severely affected mature B cells.
 Further immunological studies with the Ednrb-/- and Endothelin 3 targeted-null mice underway in our lab are shedding new light on the immune phenotype and the molecular mechanisms underlying HAEC.

 We founded the HAEC Collaborative Research Group (HCRG), a multicenter study focused on identifying genetic, immunologic and microbiome biomarkers of HAEC in children with Hirschsprung disease.
-We are currently collaborating with Dr. Stephan Targan’s lab in the Inflammatory Bowel & Immunobiology Research Institute and Dr. Vince Funari in the Genomics Core at Cedars-Sinai Medical Center.
+We are currently collaborating with Stephan Targan, MD Laboratory in the F. Widjaja Foundation Inflammatory Bowel and Immunobiology Research Institute and Vince Funari, PhD, in the Genomics Core at Cedars-Sinai.

 Using a team-science approach, we continue extend the boundaries of our understanding of the HAEC disease mechanisms, with the aim of identifying risk factors for development of HAEC and developing better prevention and treatment strategies.

 Advanced Imaging Innovation in Pediatric Surgery